 Loyalty Program: The Ultimate Guide to Increasing Loyalty & Sales in 2021

 Most companies have adopted some sort of loyalty program.
-In practice, however, rewards programs are often misinterpreted, too ad hoc by focussing on short-term incentives, and don’t form part of an overall broader marketing strategy.
+In practice, however, rewards programs are often misinterpreted, too ad hoc by focusing on short-term incentives, and don’t form part of an overall broader marketing strategy.

 The result?
 Frustrated customers, disillusioned CEOs, and decreased company performances with disappointing sales and rising costs.